Volume

 The following two buttons allow opening of other controls which affect some aspects of volume rendering as well.
 If the data is 16-bit, then both the windowing and filtering can be changed by pressing 'input data' which opens the Image display dialog.
 Increasing the image filter extent value can remove low levels of noise in the volume rendering and is a good idea if the resolution had to be reduced.

 Also, many of the graphics controls, accessed using the 'lighting' button, affect the lighting and shadows in volume rendering.
-In particular, turning off 'radiant shadows' gives a more traditional, less realistic, volume rendering.
-Setting 'ambient' to 100 in addition to disabling shadows turns off all shading effects, just leaving material colour and translucency values.
-The 'Occlusion' setting controls the spread of the shadow from the front light, which results in a similar effect to ambient occlusion of surfaces.
-It also controls the blurring of the shadow from the side light.
+In particular, turning off 'propagation' gives a more traditional, less realistic, volume rendering.
+Setting 'ambient' to 100 in addition to disabling 'propagation' and 'ambient propagation' turns off all shading effects, just leaving material colour and translucency values.
+The 'scattering' setting controls the level of secondary scattering from the ambient light which is particularly effective if the 'ambient' level is set to at least 30 or higher.
+It also controls the softness of the shadow from the side light.

 The lighting rotation and position controls also allow the location of the light to be altered so different features can be highlighted.
 The light can be moved right around to the back of the data so that it is shining towards the viewer, by either rotating full left or right.
-This can effectively highlight more transparent sections, however the rendering will be somewhat slower when using a forward-facing light, particularly if the light balance is set such that some front lighting is still enabled.
+It can also be located within the data at a landmark position.
+Either of these can effectively highlight more transparent or more local sections, however the rendering will be a little slower when using a forward-facing or point light, particularly if the light balance is set such that some front lighting is still enabled.

 Control of the colour map